chriselsen/AWS-BYOIP-Propagation/README.md

 ## Examples

-Below you can see the screenshot from ```https://ris-live.ripe.net/``` where an "announcement" UPDATE message was received from ASN 19151 by the RIS Route Collector [RRC14 (PAIX, Palo Alto, California, US)](https://www.ris.ripe.net/peerlist/rrc14.shtml) at the timestamp 1665619241.04.
+Below you can see the screenshot from ```https://ris-live.ripe.net/``` where an "announcement" UPDATE message was received from ASN 396998 by the RIS Route Collector [RRC11 -- NYIIX, New York City, New York, US)](https://www.ris.ripe.net/peerlist/rrc11.shtml) at the timestamp 1700510430.03.

 ![](https://raw.githubusercontent.com/chriselsen/AWS-BYOIP-Propagation/main/examples/BYOIP-RIPE-RIS-Output.png)